raspberrypi/documentation/configuration/raspi-config.md

 Configure the network's proxy settings.

-#### Boot order
+#### Boot Order

-On the Raspberry Pi4, you can specify whether to boot from USB or network if the SD card fails for some reason.
+On the Raspberry Pi4, you can specify whether to boot from USB or network if the SD card isn't inserted.
+See [this page](../hardware/raspberrypi/bcm2711_bootloader_config.md) for more information.

-#### Bootloader version
+#### Bootloader Version

-On the Raspberry Pi4, you can tell the system to use the very latest boot ROM softrware, or default to the factory default if the latest version causes problems.
+On the Raspberry Pi4, you can tell the system to use the very latest boot ROM software, or default to the factory default if the latest version causes problems.

 <a name="update"></a>
 ### Update